singlestore-labs/demo-realtime-digital-marketing/README.md

-# SingleStore Demo: S2Cellular
+# SingleStore Demo: Realtime Digital Marketing

-In this demo, we simulate an important workload of a hypothetical cellular data company.
-The workload ingests device data in order to serve hyper-local sponsored offers to subscribers.
+This application is a demo of how to use SingleStore to serve realtime ads to users based on their behavior.
+The demo is based on location, purchase, and request history from millions of simulated subscribers for a hypothetical service company.

 # Simulator